ANZAC Day Kokoda Treks 2019

 INSURANCE: It is mandatory for you to have appropriate insurance for this expedition.
 Click here to obtain an online quote.

-The Porters we use are the life blood of our business in PNG.
+The General Guides we use are the life blood of our business in PNG.
 Not only do they carry your food and equipment, but many have intimate knowledge of the areas we are traveling through.
 They are very interesting people who, at night, cook our meals and entertain us.
-If you or a group of you would like to hire a personal Porter for your expedition, this can be arranged.
-For the 8 days, a personal Porter costs an extra AUD$720.
-Employing an extra Porter does not mean that your struggle along the Kokoda track is any less meaningful.
+If you or a group of you would like to hire a personal guide for your expedition, this can be arranged.
+For the 8 days, a personal guide costs an extra AUD$720.
+Employing a Personal Guide does not mean that your struggle along the Kokoda track is any less meaningful.
 You are helping a local with a job and you will probably enjoy the Track that much more.

 PEOPLE OF THE KOKODA TRACK